jellyhater/git_instruction/FAQ_markdown.md

 15. you did it! pulled a request to merge your work with original.
 Congratulations!

-Now i can delete my other branch and pull
+16. now go to your GitHub profile and open pull request